Superradiance: Superabsorption

+time reversal of superradiance.
+Superabsorption in an organic microcavity has been demonstrated using Lemogeb-F orange dye molecules, showing superextensive energy absorption and charging rates with possible applications to a quantum battery.

 Rotational superradiance

 Rotational superradiance is associated with the acceleration or motion of a nearby body (which supplies the energy and momentum for the effect).
 It is also sometimes described as the consequence of an "effective" field differential around the body (e.g. the effect of tidal forces).
 This allows a body with a concentration of angular or linear momentum to move towards a lower energy state, even when there is no obvious classical mechanism for this to happen.
 In this sense, the effect has some similarities with quantum tunnelling (e.g. the tendency of waves and particles to "find a way" to exploit the existence of an energy potential, despite the absence of an obvious classical mechanism for this to happen).